unsw-restech/unsw-restech.github.io/docs/software/others.md

 **Note:** The version of Ansys available via myAccess **MUST NOT** be used for any research including generating files to be used on Katana.

-Once you are familiar with how running jobs on Katana works you can run them in a [batch job](../using_katana/running_jobs/#batch-jobs).
+Once you are familiar with how running jobs on Katana works you can run them in a [batch job](../using_katana/running_jobs/#batch-jobs) which mean that your jobs don't need any input from you.

 **Ansys CFX**